shizhl/Multi-Agent-Papers/README.md

-# LLM-based-Agent Papers
+# Papers for LLM-based Agents Collaboration
-In the era of large language models (LLMs), the LLM-based agents have shown remarkable performance in several existing benchmarks or real-world applications.
+In the era of large language models (LLMs), LLM-based agents have shown remarkable performance in several existing benchmarks or real-world applications.
+Nevertheless, they still face difficulties in tackling complex tasks.
+Inspired by collaborative problem solving, several recent works use the strategy of multi-agent collaboration as a potential solution.

 We collect the **Must-read papers** to catch up and share the state-of-the-art methods, facilitating the related research.